BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 # Week 1- Welcome!

-Welcome to Marine Genomics Spring 2022 at UC Davis!
+Welcome to Marine Genomics Spring 2022 at UC Davis!!!!!

 You will find the lecture for week one [here](https://github.com/BayLab/MarineGenomicsSemester/blob/main/ppt/MarineGenomics_Lecture1.pdf)